 Students are expected to follow the rules of academic honesty in this class.
 This means that examinations are to be the work of the individual student using only the material permitted during the examination.
 Regarding submitted valuation cases, the work should be the work of only the team members reported on the front of the case.
-Students should not in any way rely on solutions to cases distributed in prior years or on the work of prior students or current students that are not members of their team.
-This prohibition extends to prior homework, cases or projects that are directly relevant to the assignment being completed.
+Students should not in any way rely on projects submitted by prior students or current students that are not members of their team.
 When a valuation case requires you to produce a forecasting or valuation model, the use of a forecasting or valuation model not created exclusively by the student team for this course is a violation of the codes of academic integrity.
-In other words, for all submitted cases, you must start with an excel spreadsheet which is at most populated with some raw data.
+In other words, for all submitted projects, you must start with an excel spreadsheet which is at most populated with some raw data.
 If you have questions concerning this policy, please see me for a clarification before you use any questionable material.